Simon3FourStudios/Simon3FourStudios.github.io/_posts/2020-01-23-xamarin-forms-shell.md

 *Image of flyout with header image*

-We can simplify the view hierarchy of the <FlyoutItem>.
-As our <Tab> only contain a single <ShellContent>, we can remove the <Tab> and let the implicit conversion operators handle the <ShellContent>:
+We can simplify the view hierarchy of the &lt;FlyoutItem&gt;.
+As our &lt;Tab&gt; only contain a single &lt;ShellContent&gt;, we can remove the &lt;Tab&gt; and let the implicit conversion operators handle the &lt;ShellContent&gt;:
 {% highlight xml %}
 {% raw %}
 <FlyoutItem Title="XFShell Demo"